Skip to content

 The simplest way to run all three steps is the single orchestrating command:

-# Auto-detect most recent messages file in .claude/
+# Auto-detect most recent messages file in .ll/

 /ll:analyze-workflows